prudhvikaranam/ptk-accordion/README.md

 # ptk-accordion

-Lightweight and accessible accordion, With the script file in this project you can create accordion on your website.
+Lightweight and accessible accordion developed with pure Vanilla JavaScript, With the script file and accordion stylesheet in this project you can create accordion on your website.

 ## Installation